jadecobra/python_tdd_exercises/source/classes/classes.rst

         'Hi, my name is jane blow and I am 30'
      != 'Hi, my name is jane doe and I am 35'

-  the first names are the same, the last name and ages are different
+  the first names are the same, the last names and ages are different

 * I add a reference to the ``last_name`` in the `return statement`_ of the ``say_hello`` :ref:`method<what is a method?>`